Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Setting and fundamental concepts

 \goodbreak

-Whenever the Hamiltonian operator is $\Gamma$-periodic and satisfies suitable regularity conditions, see \eg \cite[Remark 3.2]{MonacoPanatiPisanteTeufel2018}, the Fermi projection $P_0$ commutes with a unitary representation of the group $\Gamma \simeq \Z^d$, denoted by $\left\{T_\gamma\right\}_{\ga \in \Gamma}$, and one constructs via Bloch-Floquet theory the usual {\it composite Wannier basis} for $P_0$, denoted by $\{T_\gamma w_{0,a} \}_{\gamma \in \Gamma, 1 \leq a \leq m}$, for some fixed integer $m \geq 1$ (equal to the number of Bloch bands associated to $P_0$).
+Whenever the Hamiltonian operator is $\Gamma$-periodic and satisfies suitable regularity conditions, see \eg \cite[Remark 3.2]{MonacoPanatiPisanteTeufel2018}, the Fermi projection $P_0$ commutes with a unitary representation of the group $\Gamma \simeq \Z^d$, denoted by $\left\{T_\gamma\right\}_{\ga \in \Gamma}$, and one constructs via Bloch-Floquet theory the usual {\it composite Wannier basis} for $P_0$, denoted by $\{T_\gamma w_{0,a} \}_{\gamma \in \Gamma, 1 \leq a \leq m}$, for some fixed integer $m \geq 1$ (equal to the number of Bloch bands associated with $P_0$).
 It is easy to see that such composite Wannier basis satisfies Definition~\ref{GWB}, so it is indeed a GWB.
 According to the value of the first Chern number(s) of $P$, such a GWB can be chosen exponentially localized if $c_1(P) = 0$, or $s$-localized for any $s <1$ (but not for $s=1$!) if instead $c_1(P) \neq 0$ \cite{MonacoPanatiPisanteTeufel2018}.

-Relevantly, there are non-periodic systems in which is not possible to construct a composite Wannier basis - in view of the lack of periodicity - but is still possible to have a generalized Wannier basis.
-In this direction, we review here some examples.
+It is of relevance to note that there are non-periodic systems in which is not possible to construct a composite Wannier basis - in view of the lack of periodicity - but is still possible to have a generalized Wannier basis.
+In this direction, we review here some examples \footnote{See \eqref{UniformL2loc} for the definition of $L^2_{\rm{uloc}}(\R^2)$, which can be easily generalized to any dimension.}:

 \begin{example}[Generic 1-dimensional insulators] Consider the one-dimensional Schr\"odinger operator